fauna-labs/fauna-schema-migrate/README.md

 The Fauna Schema Migrate tool is an opinionated tool with two goals:

 - Set up Fauna resources as code.
-- provide support for fault-proof schema migrations for bigger teams.
+- Provide support for fault-proof schema migrations for bigger teams.
+- Provide guidance on how to manage fauna resources by showing the Let statements that can be generated to transactionally update databases.

 ####  What is a 'schema' migration?